etotheipluspi/Deep-Reinforcement-Learning-Architectures/README.md

 https://www.udacity.com/course/intro-to-artificial-intelligence--cs271

-The course covers many topics, but the ones we care about, are the funcdamentals of AI, probability, MDPs, and Reinforcement Learning.
+The course covers many topics, but the ones we care about are the funcdamentals of AI, probability, MDPs, and Reinforcement Learning.

 ## Deep Learning